 Chemotherapeutic agents used for pancreatic cancer treatment are-

 Pembrolizumab had been granted US FDA approval for the treatment of MSI-H or dMMR positive unresectable/metastatic pancreatic cancers that have progressed on prior treatment and for which no satisfactory alternative treatment option is available.

-Targeted drugs work differently than chemotherapy drugs that they target a specific gene or protein characteristic of the pancreatic cancer cells, for example, erlotinib targets epidermal growth factor receptor (EGFR).
+Targeted drugs target a specific gene or protein characteristic of the pancreatic cancer cells, for example, erlotinib targets epidermal growth factor receptor (EGFR).
 They are generally used alone or in combination with chemotherapy for the treatment of advanced disease.

 Best Pancreatic Cancer Specialist in Delhi

-Dr Sunny Garg is a renowned Medical Oncologist in New Delhi with an experience of more than 6 years of treating pancreatic cancer patients.
-He has practiced in leading cancer hospitals in Delhi, and currently practicing at Manipal Hospital, Dwarka.
+Dr Sunny Garg is a renowned Medical Oncologist in New Delhi with an experience of around 10 years of treating pancreatic cancer patients.
+He has treated pancreatic cancer patients with Chemotherapy, Targeted Therapy, Immunotherapy and Personalized Cancer Treatment.
+He is currently practicing at Manipal Hospital, Dwarka.

 Call +91 9686813020 for appointment.